BhumikJain/Push-Guard/README.md

 ## ⚙️ Requirements

-- Git must be installed and available in your system `PATH`.
+- Git must be installed and available in your system `PATH`
-- The workspace must be a Git repository with a valid remote (`origin`) and current branch.
+- The workspace must be a Git repository with a valid remote (`origin`) and current branch
+- Supported file types for code tracking (see list above)

 ## 🧩 Extension Settings

-Currently, there are no configurable settings.
-Future versions may allow:

-- Customizing the trigger conditions (on save, on interval, etc.)
-- Enabling/disabling push guard per workspace
+PushGuard includes a configuration setting:
+- `pushGuard.enabled`: Enable/disable PushGuard for the current workspace (default: `true`)

 ## 🎯 Usage

-1. Make some changes in a Git-tracked project.
+### Automatic Tracking
+1. Start coding in any supported file type
+2. PushGuard automatically tracks your line changes and time spent coding
+3. Once you reach 30 lines of changes, you'll get a congratulatory milestone message
+4. After the milestone, PushGuard will check every 15 minutes for uncommitted/unpushed changes

+### Manual Commands
-2. Save or run the `PushGuard: Push Now` command from the Command Palette (`Ctrl+Shift+P` or `Cmd+Shift+P`).
+Access these commands via Command Palette (`Ctrl+Shift+P` or `Cmd+Shift+P`):

-3. If uncommitted or unpushed changes exist, you'll be prompted to commit and push.
-4. Provide a commit message and confirm.
-5. Your changes will be committed and pushed to the current branch on `origin`.
+- **`PushGuard: Enable`** - Enable PushGuard for current workspace
+- **`PushGuard: Disable`** - Disable PushGuard for current workspace
+- **`PushGuard: Reset Counter`** - Reset all tracking statistics and start fresh
+- **`PushGuard: Show Stats`** - View current session statistics

+### Notification Actions
+When PushGuard detects uncommitted/unpushed changes, you can:
+- **Commit & Push**: Add, commit with a custom message, and push changes
+- **Just Push**: Push existing commits without making new ones
+- **Show Stats**: View detailed statistics about your coding session
+- **Skip This Time**: Dismiss the notification (will remind again in 15 minutes)
+- **Disable Push Guard**: Turn off PushGuard for this workspace

+## 🔧 How It Works

+1. **Code Monitoring**: PushGuard listens for document changes in supported file types
+2. **Progress Tracking**: Counts line additions, modifications, and tracks files changed
+3. **Milestone Detection**: Activates notifications once you've made substantial progress (30+ lines)
+4. **Periodic Checks**: Every minute, checks for Git status; notifies every 15 minutes if changes exist
+5. **Smart Statistics**: Provides meaningful progress information in all notifications

 ## 🐞 Known Issues

-- Cannot detect window close/shutdown directly due to VS Code limitations.
+- Cannot detect window close/shutdown directly due to VS Code limitations
-- Only supports the first folder in a multi-root workspace.
+- Line counting considers both additions and modifications as changes
+- Periodic checks run every minute but notifications are limited to 15-minute intervals
-- Currently assumes `origin` as the remote and pushes to the current branch.
+- Currently assumes `origin` as the remote and pushes to the current branch

 ## 📦 Release Notes

+### 0.0.2
+**Major Feature Release**
+- ✨ **NEW**: Smart code change tracking with line counters
+- ✨ **NEW**: Session time tracking and milestone celebrations
+- ✨ **NEW**: Progress statistics in all notifications
+- ✨ **NEW**: Support for 15+ programming languages and file types
+- ✨ **NEW**: 30-line milestone system with congratulatory messages
+- ✨ **NEW**: Reset counter and show stats commands
+- 🚀 **IMPROVED**: Smarter notification timing (15-minute intervals)
+- 🚀 **IMPROVED**: Auto-generated commit messages with statistics
+- 🚀 **IMPROVED**: Enhanced user experience with progress tracking

-### 1.0.0
+### 0.0.1
 - Initial release of PushGuard
-- Detects uncommitted and unpushed changes
+- Basic detection of uncommitted and unpushed changes
-- Warns user and allows commit + push directly from prompt
+- Simple warning system with commit + push functionality

 ## 💡 Contributing

 Feel free to open issues or contribute improvements!
+PushGuard is designed to be lightweight yet powerful, helping developers maintain good Git hygiene without being intrusive.

 ## 📚 Resources